jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 Once again, this number is consistent with previous findings (60% in 2022 and 58% in 2021\).
 The trend suggests little progress in building a culture of security awareness.
-Countries with the highest percentage of CISOs who agree that employees understand their role in protecting their organization against cyber threats, include:
+Countries with the highest percentage of CISOs who agree that “employees understand their role in protecting their organization against cyber threats,” include:
-France (79%)
+• France (79%)
-Japan (75%)
+• Japan (75%)
-UK (75%)
+• UK (75%)
-Spain (73%)
+• Spain (73%)
 In our earlier survey, board members reported a greater level of confidence.
-More than 75% agreed that employees understand their rolea concerning disconnect about the perceived security posture of their people.
+More than 75% agreed that employees understand their role—a concerning disconnect about the perceived security posture of their people.
-This is likely because board directors can be sheltered from employees day\-to\-day actions, in many cases interacting only with higher\-ranking, well\-informed and top\-performing workers.
-By contrast, the CISO rightly has a closer ear to the groundand a more realistic grasp of cybersecurity awareness and abilities throughout the organization.
+This is likely because board directors can be sheltered from employees’ day\-to\-day actions, in many cases interacting only with higher\-ranking, well\-informed and top\-performing workers.
+By contrast, the CISO rightly has a closer ear to the ground—and a more realistic grasp of cybersecurity awareness and abilities throughout the organization.
 CISOs in France (79%) have the most confidence that employees